Kapha Dosha Diet

 Springtime- It’s Kapha Season

 The Spring Season welcomes growth, movement and rejuvenation!
-Energy is bursting forward in all areas of life and it is THE time to lighten the body and mind, reducing any heaviness that may have accumulated during the Winter.
+Energy is bursting forward in all areas of life.
+It is THE time to lighten the body and mind.
+To reduce any heaviness that may have accumulated during the Winter.
+And to begin incorporating a kapha dosha reducing diet!

 The past few months have been focused on strength, stability, building immunity and increasing the quality of the tissues in the body.
 If the digestive fire has remained strong you may feel the Spring clarity as the snow melts and the growing rays of the Sun naturally increase fire and heat in the body.